qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 # Tapping Force Hold

-To enable this, add this to your `config.h`:
+To enable `tapping force hold`, add the following to your `config.h`:

 ```c
 #define TAPPING_FORCE_HOLD